 Dalston has you covered for the eat-and-run lunch, from the risotto balls and lamb wraps at Arancini Brothers, to pizza by the enormous, New York-style slice at Voodoo Ray’s (open at lunchtime on weekends).
 Ever-changing European dishes can be found at Floyd's, where light and fresh seasonal ingredients make it an ideal lunch stop – although dinner and cocktails can be found here too says Londonist's Ruth Hargreaves.

 For a more lingering lunch, the blink-and-you'll-miss-it Merci Marie tucked away on Abbot Street does a roaring trade in French-ish soups, quiches, salads and cakes on weekday lunchtimes.
 It has all the intimacy of visiting a friend's house for a home-cooked meal, but with restaurant quality food.
 And Escudo de Cuba — on the corner of Stoke Newington High Street and Miller’s Terrace — runs a condensed menu of pulled beef or sweet potato, plantain and avocado wraps that keeps it constantly packed-out at lunchtime.

 Gastropubs, pubs and bars

 Dalston has these in spades, a lot of them doing burgers and British pub standards — Farr’s School of Dancing, The Shacklewell Arms and Dalston Superstore being prime examples.
 On the border of Haggerston, The Fox has a ridiculously good, constantly rotating line-up of craft beers, with bar snacks or burgers to soak them up, and the Three Compasses on Dalston Lane also serves decent burgers alongside good selection of beers.
 And, because the people of Dalston can’t get enough meat-in-a-bun, The Victoria has handed the reins of its kitchen over to Wild Dog Kitchen.
 If meat doesn't get your juices flowing, Londonist's Ruth Hargreaves thinks Pamela at 428 Kingsland Road might be just the ticket instead, thanks to its fully vegan pan-Asian menu, best enjoyed while slurping down a cocktail.

-On the cocktail front, the twisted classics and speakeasy-ish feel at Ruby’s have kept the underground bar packed out since it opened in 2012; with the opening of Ruby’s Lounge in the attached building they’ve got space now to add food into the mix — currently Vietnamese streetfood from Hanoi Kitchen.
-Equally intricate cocktails are on the cards at recently-opened Silk Stockings (80 Dalston Lane) — low on actual silk, high on leather, taxidermy and tequila — and Servant Jazz Quarters does a very serious Old Fashioned and a host of other Mad Men-ish staples from the art deco bar above their basement music venue.
+On the cocktail front, the twisted classics and speakeasy-ish feel at Ruby’s has kept the underground bar packed out since it opened in 2012; with the opening of Ruby’s Lounge in the attached building they've now got space for late-night dancing and DJs too.
+Equally intricate cocktails are on the cards at recently-reopened Silk Stockings (80 Dalston Lane) — low on actual silk, high on leather and tequila — and Servant Jazz Quarters does a very serious Old Fashioned and a host of other Mad Men-ish staples from the art deco bar above the basement music venue.

 Dalston’s better at on-trend than high-end, but there are a few places that dabble with formality.
 Merci Marie focuses mainly on lunchtime trade but they run Sweet Fridays from time to time, allowing hungry punters the chance to kick off the weekend with three courses of French-inspired fare.
 Plus you're greeted with a glass of bubbles on arrival and French wine with the meal.
 It's not formal by any means but it is marvellously intimate and feels more like a supper club than a full-blown restaurant.
 And although it’s not the starchiest of places, something about the high-design and minimalist lines at yakitori restaurant Jidori feels so demure that it easily earns a place on the take-your-visiting-parents list.

 The small hours is where Dalston really has the edge over neighbouring parts of Hackney, with late-night drinking and post-midnight mangal grills — plus plenty of gig venues hosting live music from dusk til, and often beyond, dawn.

-On the music front, hit The Nest for electrohouse nights with 4am finishes, or Passing Clouds on Richmond Road for everything from live Berber blues to dubstep DJs.
+On the music front, hit The Nest for electrohouse nights with 4am finishes.
 Vortex Jazz Club on Gillett Square does cocktails, cabaret seating and some of the most experimental jazz programming in town, and The Alibi (91 Kingsland High Street) runs a packed programme of film screenings, quizzes, karaoke and DJ sets til at least 2am every night.

-And when you stumble out of any of those places in the depths of night, Somine’s waiting to welcome you in with lamb stews and grainy Turkish coffee (open 24 hours at weekends).
+And when you stumble out of any of those places in the depths of night, Somine’s waiting to welcome you in with lamb stews and grainy Turkish coffee (open until 5am on Friday and Saturday nights).
 Or you can always chance your arm on the mysterious opening hours of Ararat Bread (132 Ridley Road) and if you strike it lucky, be eating one of their incredible cheese naans by the time the sky starts lightening above you.